Hemp CBD vs. Marijuana CBD; What’s the Difference?June 29, 2017

 Medical and recreational cannabis are creating positive uses in media today.
 We know the wide variety of effects that cannabis help but what relevance do these cannabinoids have with our body?
 Cannabinoid deficiency might explain how our endocannabinoid system impacts our health.

 The theory of clinical endocannabinoid deficiency explains; if you do not have enough endocannabinoids you have pain where there shouldn’t be pain.
-You develop a cannabinoid deficiency when our bodies do not have enough endocannabinoids like CBD.
+You develop a cannabinoid deficiency when our bodies do not have enough endocannabinoids.

 Ethan Russo, Medical Director for Phytecs said, “For each neurotransmitter system there are pathological conditions attributable to its deficiency: dementia in Alzheimer disease due to loss of acetylcholine activity and Parkinsonism due to dopamine deficiency.”
 If there are deficiencies linked to these conditions then why would the endocannabinoid system be any different?